 Of those who have been made aware of the product, a smaller subset of individuals will become interested in it.
 There’s something about it, or the message associated with it, that appeals to them.

-Individuals who are interested in the product, good or service, who are known as suspects, become interested in learning about it and developing an understanding of its specifics and how it could fit into their lives.
+Individuals who are interested in the product, good or service are known as suspects.
+Following awareness, they become interested in learning about the product.
+They want to develope an understanding of its specifics and how it could fit into their lives.

 This development of interest can be fostered in several different ways.
-Some levels of detail can be included within advertisement, but more usually, interested prospects use their own energy to search out more information about the product.
+Some levels of detail can be included within advertisement.
+However, more usually, interested prospects use their own energy to search out more information about the product.
 They could, for example, look at technical specifications on a manufacturers website to learn more about a piece of technology.

 D – Desire